Empowering Refugee Claimants and their Lawyers: Using Machine Learning to Examine Decision-Making in Refugee Law: Named-Entity Recognition task: a structured dataset for past cases retrieval

 The task of past case retrieval and historical case analysis can be challenging for legal professionals due to the sheer volume of documents to be searched, which can be time-consuming and costly.
 Existing tools for past case retrieval provide only document-level solutions, which can lack precision and transparency.
 Our proposed solution addresses these issues by offering a higher level of precision and enabling users to select relevant criteria, resulting in greater transparency and efficiency.

-In our study, we used neural network methods for information extraction from legal texts.
-Traditional methods such as matching and regular expressions were found to be too narrow for our diverse dataset.
-We also discarded unsupervised approaches to maintain transparency and allow legal practitioners to choose their own criteria for similarity.
-Instead, we used sequence-labeling classification and NER methods to extract keywords and short phrases.
-We created a training set of annotated samples for each category of interest and fine-tuned state-of-the-art neural network models to the corpus of our retrieved cases.
-Finally, we extracted targeted category items from the cases and created a structured database.
+In our research, we ues neural network techniques for information extraction from legal documents.
+Conventional methods, such as pattern matching and regular expressions, proved overly restrictive for our diverse dataset.
+Furthermore, we opted against unsupervised approaches to ensure transparency and allow legal professionals to define their own similarity criteria.
+Instead, we leveraged sequence-labeling classification and Named Entity Recognition (NER) methods to capture keywords and concise phrases.
+We curated a training dataset comprising annotated examples for each specific category of interest and fine-tuned state-of-the-art neural network models using our collection of legal cases.
+Ultimately, we extracted targeted items from the cases related to the specified categories and organized them into a structured database.

-Our defined categories of interest are described in table \ref{table: target items}.
-The labels have been defined and decided upon with the help of three experienced refugee lawyers.
-From the interviews, we curated a list of keywords, grounds, and legal elements determining a decision.
-Moreover, we analyzed a sample of 50 Canadian refugee cases recommended by the interviewees to be representative over years of the claim and tribunals.
+The chosen categories of interest are described in Table \ref{table: target items}.
+These labels were crafted and finalized through collaboration with three refugee lawyers.
+Drawing from interviews with these legal experts, we compiled a comprehensive inventory of keywords, grounds, and legal components that significantly influence decision-making.
+Furthermore, we conducted an in-depth analysis of a sample comprising 50 cases, thoughtfully recommended by the interviewees to span a representative spectrum of claims and tribunals over the years.

 We trained the NER models using 80\% of the labeled data as a training set (respectively 276 case covers and 1,951 sentences for the main text), 10\% of the labeled data as a development set (35 case covers and 244 sentences), and 10\% of the labeled data as test set for evaluation (35 case covers and 244 sentences).